 The COP watchdog is intended to force a system reset when the application software fails to execute as expected.
-To prevent a system reset from the COP timer (when it is enabled), application software must reset the COP timer periodically.
-If the application program gets lost and fails to reset the COP before it times out, a system reset is generated to force the system back to a known starting point.
-The COP watchdog is enabled by the COPE bit in SOPT (see Section 5.9.4, "System Options Register (SOPT)" for additional information).
-The COP timer is reset by writing any value to the address of SRS.
+To prevent a system reset from the COP timer (when it is enabled), application software must reset the COP counter periodically.
+If the application program gets lost and fails to reset the COP counter before it times out, a system reset is generated to force the system back to a known starting point.

+After any reset, the COPE becomes set in SOPT enabling the COP watchdog (see Section 5.9.4, "System Options Register (SOPT)," for additional information).
+If the COP watchdog is not used in an application, it can be disabled by clearing COPE.
+The COP counter is reset by writing any value to the address of SRS.
 This write does not affect the data in the read-only SRS.
-Instead, the act of writing to this address is decoded and sends a reset signal to the COP timer.
+Instead, the act of writing to this address is decoded and sends a reset signal to the COP counter.